-Do not use the temperature controller to control capacitive or inductive loads or the controller could be damaged and/or overheat.
+Do not use the TC-36-25 RS485 to control capacitive or inductive loads or the controller could be damaged and/or overheat.
 Examples of capacitive or inductive loads include but are not limited to motors, fans, filters, and solenoids.

-Do not allow the electrical connections on the printed circuit board to touch any electrically conductive surfaces
+Do not allow the electrical connections on the printed circuit board to touch any electrically conductive surfaces.

 Do not operate in an environment where the controller could come in contact with condensation, water, metal shavings, dirt or other contaminants, or electrically conductive materials.
-Ingress of contaminants shall be addressed when installed in the end product.

-Use ESD (Electro Static Discharge) protection when installing and handling the controller.
+Use ESD (Electro Static Discharge) protection when installing the controller or coming in contact with electrical connections or components on the controller.

-Do not touch any of the electrical connections or components of the temperature controller while the controller is energized.
+Do not touch any of the electrical connections or components of the TC-36-25 RS485 while the controller is energized.
 Doing so can disrupt the function of the controller.